What is the ITIL framework?

 An Overview of ITIL 4 Framework

-ITIL 4, the latest version of the ITIL framework, was launched in 2019 and has built on the success of the previous version.
+ITIL 4, a version of the ITIL framework, was launched in 2019 and has built on the success of the previous version.
 ITIL 3 had streamlined IT service management processes and was aligned with international service management standard ISO 20000.

 ITIL 4 has a renewed focus on customer experience and digital transformation.
 It engages with the reality of modern-day IT governance such as cloud-based services or machine learning.
 Digital technology is rapidly changing, and ITIL 4 provides the tools and insight to react to and mitigate risk.
 The ITIL Framework helps organizations create an environment of efficiency and quality, delivering IT services at speed.
 It is a vehicle for change, as organizations can also use it to understand and implement new ways of working like DevOps, Lean and Agile.